 Here is what I recommend to help you narrow down the choices, make the first year more pleasant, and not waste money.

 Many people are religious or spiritual, but do not want religious curricula because they would rather teach that aspect of life themselves.
+Others prefer having a religious aspect to their curriculum.
+Some don’t really mind a writer who is religious, but prefer that it not be taught to their children.
 There is an increasing percentage who feels that they would rather not have someone else’s version of their faith taught to their children; there are also a growing number of homeschool families who are not of the majority faith and therefore prefer secular.

 Decide whether you’ll use Common Core aligned resources.